cjerdonek/groome-python-expected/docs/releasing.md

     $ python setup.py register

-To test registering the version, you can use the test PyPI server:
+To test registering a version, you can use the `--repository/-r` option to target the test PyPI server:

     $ python setup.py register -r test